3 Simple Uses of the German Word Zu, Plus When to Avoid It

 With Indirect Objects

-Similarly, you don’t always need zu when referring to indirect objects, because the word order of the sentence can do the work for you.
+Similarly, you don’t always need zu when referring to indirect objects, because the dative case can do the work for you!

-Let’s say you wanted to translate the sentence “We are giving him a fish.”
+Let’s say you wanted to translate the sentence “We give him a cake.”

-In German, you can just say, “Wir geben ihm einen Fisch.”
+In German, you can just say, “Wir geben ihm einen Kuchen.”

 The sentence above reflects proper German word order, as indirect objects come before direct objects.
-By putting “ihm” in the position of the indirect object, you’re indicating already that he’s the recipient of the direct object.
+By using the dative pronoun “ihm” , you are indicating he is receiving the direct object, der Kuchen.
 No zu is needed.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)